 Towards the end of the Fitzroy Flasher’s post there is a critique of Megan Evans and Eve Glenn’s original mural.
 Arguing “a faded, neglected and in my humble opinion, outdated public mural” that need to be refreshed.
-Fitzroy Flasher’s points out that the original mural is “poorly painted”, “the perspective is wrong, shadows not true to where they should fall” and that it was not as good as the work of Adnate or Kaffeine.
-They could have added faded to the list.
+Fitzroy Flasher’s points out that the original mural is “poorly painted”, that “the perspective is wrong, shadows not true to where they should fall” and that it was not as good as the work of Adnate or Kaffeine.

 Often public murals can look naff, too politically correct or otherwise too preaching they look like a school guidance councillor has designed them.
 Part of the grand socialist tradition of public murals promoted by the Mexican mural painters.
 Or simply decorative.
 But the comic book murals in Brussels escape these hazards because they are not propaganda for products nor ideas; they are just having fun with established comic book images.
 So the impact of these comic book murals is different from other public murals; there is no didactic function to them, they are simply fun.

 Belgium invented the comic book, along with French fries, shopping malls, art nouveau and a lot of other things that have made the modern world.
 Belgians are particularly proud of their comic books as demonstrated by the city’s many comic book shops, it’s statues of comic book characters and public murals of enlarge comic book panels around Brussels inner city.